Our Verdict

 Maintenance

 Dyson also offers abundant media resources for product usage, simplifying information retrieval without needing a manual.
-There's a convenient pull tab to release the fluffy roller for easy cleaning, and you can use a coin to release the brush roller on the other head for removal and cleaning, which is pretty straightforward, although we would've preferred a button.
+There's a convenient pull tab to release the fluffy roller for easy cleaning, and you can use a coin to release the brush roller on the other head for removal and cleaning, which is pretty straightforward, although I would've preferred a button.
 While a button release would be even better, the accessibility for cleaning is excellent.
-No one wants a fussy device for their already arduous daily/weekly cleaning routine, and we are happy to say that this model adds plenty of quality of life.
+No one wants a fussy device for their already arduous daily/weekly cleaning routine, and I am happy to say that this model is very simple to maintain.

 Uphostery & Attachments

 The vacuum comes with three additional tools: crevice, hair screw, and combination, along with a wand clip for convenient tool storage.
 It also includes the two cleaner heads we've already talked about.
-Changing attachments is very easy; we loved it when they clicked correctly into place.
+Changing attachments is very easy.
+I loved it when they clicked correctly into place.
 Attachments can also be used at the base of the rod and directly at the handheld for added versatility.

 This vacuum can be used as a handheld with the included attachments, which works great for cleaning upholstery.
 The best attachment is the awesome hair screw tool, which is like a mini motorized cleaner head.